a11y-2824/alx-system_engineering-devops/command_line_for_the_win/README.md

 # learning objectives
-this is an interactivd game
+this is an interactive game